kuangxiaoguo0123/AppleLiveWallpaper/README.md

 >1.
 Learn how to set video as your wallpaper.
 >2.
 Learn how to use the Tencent MTA Analyze.
 >3.
 Learn how to use the Google AdMob to make some money.
+>4.
+Learn how to adapter to multiple languages in android.

 # Google Play
 [https://play.google.com/store/apps/details?id=com.kxg.livewallpaper](https://play.google.com/store/apps/details?id=com.kxg.livewallpaper)